G'Kar: Aftermath

-After the death of G'Kar on Centauri Prime, Emperor Vir Cotto honored G'Kar and Londo's sacrifice by building a gigantic statue of them at the main gates to the Centauri capital city.
+After the death of G'Kar in Centauri Prime, Emperor Vir Cotto honored G'Kar and Londo's sacrifice by building a gigantic statue of them at the main gates to the Centauri capital city.
 These statues were built so that the two men were standing guard over the city, and watching each other's backs.
 The Book of G'Kar continued to gain popularity following his death, and along with G'Quan he became one of the most widely read authors amongst the Narn.
 Shortly before he died in 2281, John Sheridan had one last meal with his friends.
 During the toast for all those who had died, Michael Garibaldi eulogized G'Kar.

-Actor history
+Actor History

 Andreas Katsulas died on February 13, 2006, due to lung cancer.
-As a result, except for archival footage, the character of G'Kar will not make any future appearances in Babylon 5 related television or movie productions.
-In the Babylon 5: The Lost Tales anthology, it is explained that both G'Kar and Stephen Franklin, who was played by Richard Biggs, had left to explore space beyond the galactic rim.
+As a result, except for archival footage, the character of G'Kar will not make any future appearances in Babylon 5-related television or movie productions.
+In the Babylon 5: The Lost Tales 2007 anthology, it is explained that both G'Kar and Stephen Franklin, who was played by Richard Biggs (deceased in 2004), had left to explore space beyond the galactic rim.

 Reception and literary analysis

 G'Kar has been subject to literary analysis, for example as a leader.
+According to Kimberly Yost, initially an antagonist ("an angry and self-righteously indignant"), he "evolves to a sympathetic freedom fighter, democratic idealist and spiritual leader".
+Yost also notes that treatment of G'Kar and the Narns in general is relevant to the discourse of racism.
+Due to Narn having reptilian (if humanoid) appearance, their "monstrous" appearance led to issues of trust when dealing with other races.